Kerinchen911/OCRmyPDF/README.md

 If you detect an issue, please:

 - Check whether your issue is already known
-- If no problem report exists on github, please create one here: <https://github.com/jbarlow83/OCRmyPDF/issues>
+- If no problem report exists on github, please create one here: <https://github.com/jbarlow83/OCRmyPDF/issues> 在此处上传问题
 - Describe your problem thoroughly
 - Append the console output of the script when running the debug mode (`-v 1` option)
 - If possible provide your input PDF file as well as the content of the temporary folder (using a file sharing service like Dropbox)